 Sensory marketing involves adding stimulation of hearing, feeling, smell, and sometimes even tasting into the marketing experience.
 It is a way of getting your customers fully invested in what you are presenting to them.
 New Neuromarketing states, “So is it really possible that simply smelling something can make people buy more products?
 Sometimes.
-With emotional products like the ones sold in a fashion store, a bit of pleasant smells will give customers a whole new experience and will make products seem more exclusive and high end.
+With emotional products like the ones sold in a fashion store, a few pleasant smells will give customers a whole new experience and will make products seem more exclusive and high end.
 However, fairly neutral environments like hardware or office retail shops are better off limiting noticeable smells.”

 - Mind tricks